Do you want selling to be easy?

 For a long time.

-And when you get REALLY good with them, then you can get creative.
+And you will get REALLY good with them.

 Image By Brian Evans, used under Creative Commons License.
 "This guy operates on a street corner and will make or repair pretty much anything.
 Bacolod City, Philippines."